Now showing / Alaska Airlines / Operational tools

 Operational rollout still

-03The field needed a signal.
+03The field needed visibility.

 Adoption System

-The sequence was launch, signal, response.
+The rollout became launch, signal, response.

-1. Separate launch from adoption
+1. Separate deployment from adoption

-2. Start with a smaller rollout
+2. Start with smaller rollout surfaces

-3. Instrument actual behavior
+3. Instrument frontline behavior

 4. Watch station-level variance